 Building Styles and Meal Plans

 Westminster College offers a number of housing options for students living on campus.
-Whether you want to experience a traditional-style double occupancy room or apartment-style housing, Westminster has it all.
+Whether experiencing traditional-style double occupancy rooms as a first-year student or living in apartment-style housing as a returning student, Westminster has it all.

 You can experience our virtual tour from your desktop or laptop without any special equipment.